YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBQUELINK, Database file xxxx, element location yyyy: blk = zzzz: control aaaa queue problem: was bbbb, expecting cccc

-Run Time Error: This indicates that database cache recovery was triggered due to some abnormal event and the recovery routine detected damage to an internal YottaDB/GT.M queue control structure in the database global buffer cache.
+Run Time Error: This indicates that database cache recovery was triggered due to some abnormal event and the recovery routine detected damage to an internal YottaDB queue control structure in the database global buffer cache.

 Action: The system automatically attempts to correct the problem.
 If this error continues to occur, attempt MUPIP RUNDOWN and if that fails too, restore database from backup and replay the journal files.
 Report the error to your YottaDB support channel if necessary.